PlumpMath/haypo_notes/cpython_windows.rst

 To build the Python ssl extension:

-Need:
+Requirements:

 * Visual Studio 2015
-* CPython source code: get it using Git
+* CPython source code: get it using Git, or download a ZIP on GitHub.com

 Commands::